 Created by Vincent Zandri

-But following the escape of an infamous cop killer under his command, related in that book, and the resulting scandal and fallout, both emotional and legal, he's out on the bricks, looking for work.
-And by the time of the second book in the series, Godchild, rolls around, he's a private eye, trying to make a go of his second marriage, although he's still obsessed with the death of his first wife in a brutal car accident years ago — which somehow leads to him setting out to spring an American writer from a notorious Mexican prison.
+But following the escape of an infamous cop killer under his command, related in that book, and the resulting scandal and fallout, both emotional and legal, he’s out on the bricks, looking for work.
+By the time of the second book in the series, Godchild (2000), rolls around, he’s a private eye, trying to make a go of his second marriage, although he’s still obsessed with the death of his first wife in a brutal car accident years ago — which somehow leads to him setting out to spring an American writer from a notorious Mexican prison.

 He’s since appeared in a couple more novels and a short story and, well, nobody can claim Jack (or his sometime sidekick “Blood”) is leading a dull life.

 ABOUT THE AUTHOR